 This is probably the best advice I can give you.

-Your first attempt at laying bricks probably won’t be pretty, so do a practice session first.
+Your first attempt at laying bricks probably won’t be pretty, mine wasn’t!
+So do a practice session first.

-You could build a small wall two metres long and perhaps two or three courses of bricks high.
+You could build a small wall two metres long and perhaps three to five courses of bricks high.
 Also, practice bricklaying around a corner.

 When you’re finished with your practice wall, leave it for an hour and then dismantle it and clean the mortar off the bricks with a trowel, you can then reuse them later.

 Make sure you have a good supply of bricks close by, you don’t want to be walking up and down the garden every minute or so.

 The bricks should be laid with staggered joints as this will give the wall extra strength and stability.